raviprakash105/Project-dentist/README.md

-# Project-dentist
+#Project-Dentist
-This is  a demo project that i have created for dentist website where i have to market for their website. this is a dentist website where i have to work on catigary and sub catigory the sub catagory are :
+This is a demo project I have created for a dentist's website, where I will market their services.
+This is a dentist website where I will work on categories and subcategories.

+The subcategories are:

 X-rays: To diagnose cavities, gum disease, and other issues below the gum line.
 Fluoride treatments: To strengthen teeth and prevent decay.
 Dental sealants: Applied to the chewing surfaces of molars and premolars to protect them from cavities.